Futures Trading UK Guide 2022

 In a time not so long ago, futures trading in the UK was reserved primarily for institutional investors.
 This is because you often need to meet a minimum ‘lot size’, which is essentially the minimum investment required to access the futures market.

 But, with the evolution of online stock brokers, virtually anyone in the UK can buy and sell futures contracts from the comfort of their home.
 However, this particular investment stream is a lot more complex than simply buying an asset like stocks or bonds.
-This is why futures are best left for those with a bit of prior trading experience.
+This is why futures are usually left for those with a bit of prior trading experience.

 Nevertheless, let us explain the fundamentals of UK futures trading in a bit more detail.